-In acute situations where speed matters such as emergency departments, blood tests are commonly used to assist the accurate diagnosis of medical problems ranging from heart attacks to diabetes.
+In hospital and community settings, as well as acute situations such as hospital emergency departments where speed matters, blood tests are commonly used to assist the accurate diagnosis of medical problems ranging from heart attacks to diabetes.
 A delay in test results means a delay in diagnosis and the right care for very sick patients.
-Having access to a technology that universally clots all blood samples within 5 minutes will contribute to improved patient outcomes and reduced healthcare costs.
+Having access to a technology that universally clots all blood samples within five minutes will contribute to improved patient outcomes and reduced healthcare costs.